jkingsDigiPen/DiabloSimulator/README.md

 * Sell items, heal, and gamble in town.
 The player has a fixed number of items they can carry, health regeneration is limited, as are potions, so returning to town will be a necessity.

 ## Visual Preview
-Here's a GIF that shows the current features of the project:
+Below is a GIF that shows the current features of the project:

 ![Diablo Simulator Game Screen Mockup](/Images/DiabloSimulatorPreview.gif)